octokit/core.js/README.md

   login: 'octokit');
 ```

-See https://octokit.github.io/rest.js/ for full documentation.
+See https://github.com/octokit/graphql.js for full documentation of the `.graphql` method.

 ## Authentication